luca-m/emotime/README.md

 ## Project Structure

 	src
-		\-->dataset 		scripts for crating and using a dataset for classiefiers training
+		\-->dataset 		Scripts for dataset management
-		\-->facecrop 		utility for crop and register faces from images
+		\-->facecrop 		utilities and modules for face cropping and registration
-		\-->gaborbank		utility for applying a set of gabor filters to an image
+		\-->gaborbank		utilities and modules for generating gabor filters and image filtering
-		\-->adaboost 		utility for train and use adaboost classifiers doc
+		\-->adaboost 		utilities and modules for adaboost train, prediction, and feature selection
-							folder containing documentation
+	  \-->svm         utilities and modules for svm training and prediction
+    \-->detector    Multiclass detector and preprocessor
+    \-->utils       Image/Matrix loading utilities, CSV supports, and so on..

+  doc
+							Documentation (doxigen)
 	resources
-							folder containing third party resources (eg. OpenCV classifiers) assets
+							Containing third party resources (eg. OpenCV classifiers) assets
-							output folder, where binaries and script will be installed
+							Binary folder
+  test
+              Some testing scripts here

 ## Build